 Interactive D'Alembert exposure calculator

-This educational tool shows how +1 progression exposure grows during consecutive losses.
-It is not a recommendation to continue a sequence.
+This educational calculator shows how +1 progression exposure grows during consecutive losses.
+It is not betting advice, a bankroll recommendation, a recovery plan or a reason to continue a sequence.

 5 losses